Tumbes–Piura dry forests

 The Tumbes–Piura dry forests (NT0232) is an arid tropical ecoregion along the Pacific coasts of southern Ecuador and northern Peru.

 The ecoregion contains many endemic species of flora and birds adapted to the short wet season followed by a long dry season.

-Threats include extraction of wood for fuel or furniture, and capture of wild birds for sale.
+Threats include the extraction of wood for fuel or furniture, and the capture of wild birds for sale.

 Location

 The Tumbes–Piura dry forests ecoregion has an area of 4,118,081 ha.

 The northern tip is in the southern coastal plain of Ecuador, while most of the ecoregion is in the northwestern coastal plain of Peru.

 It covers all or part of the regions of Tumbes, Piura, Lambayeque and Cajamarca in northern Peru.

 Further north the similar Ecuadorian dry forests extend along the coast of central Ecuador.

 The Andes rise to the east.

 The northern tip of the ecoregion adjoins the Guayaquil flooded grasslands.

 In the north it is bounded to the west by a stretch of South American Pacific mangroves and to the east by Northwestern Andean montane forests.

-Further south the ecoregion reaches to the Pacific Ocean to the west, and adjoins Eastern Cordillera Real montane forests to the east.
+Further south the ecoregion reaches the Pacific Ocean to the west, and adjoins Eastern Cordillera Real montane forests to the east.

 Further south again it is bordered by Sechura Desert to the west and to the east by patches of Marañón dry forests, Peruvian Yungas and Cordillera Central páramo.